 Which will irritate the kids of the millennials, especially the ones born in the 2020s.
 As they grow up in a safe but dull time, they will seek identity and individuality in their own way and start the cycle of cultural transformation all over again.

-This article originally appeared on American Politics Made Super, June 20, 2017.
+This story originally appeared on American Politics Made Super, June 20, 2017.